-It is really important that you familiarise yourself with the WCGL calendar and the grants' payment and spending dates (both can be found in the Application guidelines) and that you plan your project calendar accordingly.
+It is really important that you familiarise yourself with the WCGL calendar and the grants' payment and spending dates (both can be found in the Application guidelines on our resources page) and that you plan your project calendar accordingly.

 4. Information for walking projects